 The Elder Scrolls Online

 ESO is already out on PC and was initially due to land on consoles in June.
-At the time Bethesda gave the project another six months, so there is a small chance the console ports may arrive this year.
+At the time Bethesda gave the project another six months, but are now promising updates next year.
 ESO is to be the first in the Elder Scrolls series on 8th gen, so console fans of Elder Scrolls itching to play ESO on their brand new machines are being left high and dry.

 In the race to bring the next big shooter, Evolve is looking like a hot contender.
 Buzzing off the asymmetric multiplayer vibe, the game will bring 4 on 1 online multiplayer matches where one player is a monster and four others play a hunter team, offering both well-structured team play and all-out monster carnage.

 Steampunk action adventure against a dark alternative Victorian universe.
 The Order:1886 is a new IP with promising character and graphics that stand up to new gen expectations.
 Potentially this game could join The Last of Us and the Uncharted series as a big cinematic action title to make a PlayStation desirable.